kenhkan/morrison/README.md

 ### Goals and non-goals

-Morrison is not language-specific.
-If a program runs on a Unix-like machine, it qualifies as a Morrison component candidate.
+Vyzzi is not language-specific.
+If a program runs on a Unix-like machine, it qualifies as a Vyzzi component candidate.
 The program may not even be aware that it is running as a component.
 One component may be in Ruby while another in Rust; and there is no SDK for the program to interact with.